yleeyilin/tp/docs/DeveloperGuide.md

 **Aspect: How to store note field in Persons class and subclasses:**

 * **Alternative 1 (current choice)**: Add note field to all 4 constructors (Person, Staff, Maintainer, Supplier).
-    * Pros: Maintains OOP.
-As in real life, each person has a note description, having each class containing a note field models this and preserves OOP.
+    * Pros: Leverages inheritance, thus reducing repeated code and adheres to OOP.
     * Cons: Changing the constructors of 4 classes is a tedious task.

 * **Alternative 2**: Add note field to the Parent person constructor and use a setter to set new notes.
     * Pros: Much simpler implementation that will require less refactoring of code.
-    * Cons: Violates OOP, specifically encapsulation as the other classes would be able to manipulate the inner details of the Person classes.
+    * Cons: Violates OOP, specifically encapsulation as the other classes would be able to manipulate the inner details of the Person classes directly.

 ### Rate feature